mozilla/experimenter-docs/docs/jetstream/configuration.md

 ### Defining segments

 You can define new segments, just like you can define new metrics.
+Segments allow you to look at the experiment results by the defined segments (or groups of users).
+An example would be new users versus existing users - or segmenting results by country.

 This looks like: